 The Elder Scrolls 6 is on the way!
 Eventually.
-After years of waiting to hear more about the next adventure in Tamriel, with every twitch of Todd Howard's eyebrows being interpreted as a clue, the great news is we finally got a real confirmation at Bethesda's showcase during E3 in 2018.
+After years of waiting to hear more about the next adventure in Tamriel, with every twitch of Todd Howard's eyebrows being interpreted as a clue, Bethesda decided to get it out of the way and announce The Elder Scrolls 6 at E3 2018.
 The bad news is that it's a very long way off.
 Even with Microsoft's big purchase of Bethesda, we're still talking about years and years.

 What is its release date?
 Where in Tamriel will it take place?
 Bethesda hasn't said much, but here's everything we know about The Elder Scrolls 6 so far, based on rumors and interviews about the release date, setting, and more.

 The Elder Scrolls 6 is confirmed

 While we knew that The Elder Scrolls 6 would come eventually, we've been waiting a long time for Bethesda to announce that it's in the batting order, and is actively being developed.
 That finally happened, as Todd Howard himself introduced the teaser at E3 2018.
-There's not much to it, but here it is:
+There's not much to it, but it's enough to get excited.

 What is The Elder Scrolls 6 release date?

 Don't hold your breath.
 It will probably be before the climate crisis consumes our coastlines, but not by much.

 We know that Starfield is going to be finished before TES6.
 We also know that Starfield has no release date or gameplay trailer of its own yet.
 So hunker down.